Kilarrow Parish Church, Bowmore, Islay

 Church Overview

-Kilarrow Parish Church is a Destination Hub on the St Columba Pilgrim Journey.
+Kilarrow Parish Church is a Destination Hub on our St Columba Pilgrim Journey.

 Services